auth0-developer-hub/auth0-b2b-saas-starter/README-ADVANCED.md

 ---

-## Setting Up Mailtrap for Email Testing in Auth0
+## Use an email platform for managing transactional email while developing (using Mailtrap as an example)

+This section guides you through setting up an email platform for easy local testing and development.

-When simulating a production environment on your local machine as discussed above, it can also be helpful to test email delivery without actually sending emails to real users.
+When simulating a production environment on your personal development environment, it can also be helpful to test email delivery and manage transactional emails without actually sending emails to real users.
 This can be achieved with an email platform of your choice, with this guide focusing on [Mailtrap.io](https://mailtrap.io) as one example.
 These services can act as a “fake” SMTP email provider, collecting and displaying the email messages it was supposed to send without actually delivering them.
-This allows you to test email functionality while creating organizations and inviting users using any email addresses you want, even those that aren't real.
+This allows you to test email functionality while creating organizations and inviting users while using any email addresses you want, even those that aren't real.
 This makes a solution like this ideal for troubleshooting and testing SaaStart.

 > [!IMPORTANT]
 > You must use an email domain that actually exists and has an MX record for testing.
 For example, using `acme.com` will work, but `acmeairlines.net` will not, as it lacks a valid MX record.